-A group of British men or women are taken to a remote, uninhabited Pacific island by Bear Grylls for up to 6 weeks where they are left completely alone, filming themselves, and with only ...
+A group of British men or women are taken to a remote, uninhabited Pacific island by Bear Grylls, and left completely alone for six weeks, with nothing but cameras, the clothes they're ...
 See full summary »

 Fourteen American men are marooned on an uninhabited Pacific island with only a handful of tools and their wits.
 Will these 21st century men rediscover their primal instincts and band together to survive?

 Experts agree there are some very basic - and universal - rules for surviving in the wild.
 Find shelter, find water, find food, find help.
 Beyond that, there's not much they agree on.
 Meet ...
 See full summary »

 They obviously spent a lot of money on good cameras and post production.
 If that is praise it ends there.
 They forgot to make this a show.
 Nothing about it is entertaining.
 If it is a reality show, there is zero social game.
 The competitions are tying sticks together in high grass.
 All of what makes a reality show a show is missing from this series.

 Having one guy choose who goes home at the end of the show and ultimately who wins is perhaps the biggest mistake.
 I get it, Bear is some kind of survival guru icon.
 So what?
 Him deciding who goes deletes any element of social game this might of had.

 They need to either just cancel this series or take it back to the drawing board for the next season.
 A TV series ultimately must be a show.
 Nobody cares if 10 people have to cross a creek.
 Only some hard core survival show enthusiasts care enough about what Bear thinks to watch a network series based entirely on his opinions disguised as a reality show.